joshwcorbett/joshwcorbett.github.io/_articles/best-free-design-tools-for-2020.md

 ***

-For Further Reading on how to hire a great UI designer, check out this article from Toptal: [How to Hire a UI Designer](https://www.toptal.com/designers/ui/how-to-hire "How to Hire a UI Designer")
+For Further Reading on how to hire a great UI designer, check out this awesome article from Toptal: [How to Hire a UI Designer](https://www.toptal.com/designers/ui#hiring-guide "How to Hire a UI Designer")